Jack Szostak, Ph.D., has had a great deal of success following his own research path.

 Szostak's fondness for chemistry never waned, but a couple of early experiences steered him toward biology.
 An inspirational high school biology teacher fueled his interest in the possibilities.
 Then, while an undergraduate at McGill University in Montreal, he spent three months after his sophomore year in 1970 in the Laboratory's Summer Student Program.

+Then I began to wonder, if you can evolve molecules in the lab, how did these things get started in nature?
 Szostak worked with Dr. Chen Chai on thyroid hormones.
 "The research involved genetics, simple biochemistry, and mouse behavior and physiology, so it was a good introduction to higher level biological research," he says.

 After grad school and a postdoctoral stint working with Ray Wu, one of the pioneers of DNA sequencing technology, Szostak began his career as an independent investigator in 1979 at the Sidney Farber (now Dana-Farber) Cancer Institute, studying how yeast cells repair and recombine "broken" DNA.
 This interest soon sparked a collaboration that was to have significant ramifications.

 In 1980, Szostak heard Liz Blackburn speak at a conference about her work with telomeres—the caps on the end of chromosomes that protect DNA from damage—and was inspired to work with her.
 "At the time it was only a small side project in the lab, but it was very exciting."

 Little was known about telomeres when Szostak and Blackburn began their collaboration.
 By studying yeast, they were able to tease out telomere structure and function.
 Their work yielded a significant breakthrough when they proposed the existence of what became known as telomerase, the key enzyme for maintaining telomeres in cells.